From the aboriginal maritime community to Captain Cook’s discovery, the history of the Whitsunday region is a fascinating one.

 The most recent phase of both marina and hotel’s fascinating history has come following the marina’s recent acquisition of Coral Sea Resort, where the two local icons have become unified and rebranded as Coral Sea Marina Resort, on a further step towards becoming the premium resort destination on the Whitsunday mainland coast.

-With developments on the horizon to further develop and progress not only the marina resort village, but also the tourism industry within the Airlie Beach community, the future is full of promise and excitement at Coral Sea Marina Resort.
+With developments aimed at enhancing not only the marina resort village, but also the tourism industry within the Airlie Beach community, the future is full of promise and excitement at Coral Sea Marina Resort.
 Watch this space…